States

 instance manually.
 TreatState

-as a read-only object that comes frommachine.transition(...)
+as a read-only object that only comes frommachine.transition(...)

 orservice.onTransition(...)

-state.history
+. state.history

-will not retain its history; that is,state.history.history === undefined
+will not retain its history in order to prevent memory leaks.state.history.history === undefined

 ← Machines State Nodes →